-Interns for Summer 2013:
+Interns for Fall 2013:

-Luisa Ramirez – Social Media Intern
+Cassandra Corrado – Social Media and Development Intern

 Ruby is an undergrad at Tufts University double majoring in Women’s, Gender, and Sexuality Studies and English.
 On campus, she is on the board of the sexual health and reproductive justice student group which puts on an annual sex fair and sends condomgrams all over campus, as well as two feminist/social justice discussion and action groups.
 When she’s not reading about intersections of sex, sexuality, gender, race, class, ability, and bodies, Ruby enjoys getting lost in Boston, finding new restaurants in Somerville, and snuggling with her dog.

-Volunteers for Spring 2013:
+Volunteers for Fall 2013